Yomiuri Prize

 The Yomiuri Prize for Literature (読売文学賞, Yomiuri Bungaku Shō) is a literary award in Japan.
-The prize was founded in 1949 by the Yomiuri Shinbun Company to help form a "strong cultural nation".
+The prize was founded in 1949 by the Yomiuri Shimbun Company to help form a "strong cultural nation".
 The winner is awarded two million Japanese yen and an inkstone.

 Award categories

 For the first two years, awards were granted in four categories: novels and plays, poetry, literary criticism, and scholarly studies.
 In 1950, novels and plays were split to form a total of five categories.
 This was further reorganized in 1966 to form six categories: novels, plays, essays and travel journals, criticism and biography, poetry, and academic studies and translation.

 Award winners

 The Yomiuri Shimbun maintains an official list of current and past prize recipients.